terser/terser/README.md

   Pass an empty string `""` to enable, or a non-empty string to set the debug suffix.

 - `keep_quoted` (default: `false`) -— Only mangle unquoted property names.
+  - `true` -- Quoted property names are automatically reserved and any unquoted property names will not be mangled.
+  - `"strict"` -- Advanced, all unquoted property names are mangled unless explicitly reserved.

 - `regex` (default: `null`) -— Pass a RegExp literal to only mangle property names matching the regular expression.